panter/ra-data-prisma/packages/dataprovider/README.md

     - available comparisons (default comparison is the one which would be used if omitted):
         - ints, floats and datetimes - `gt`, `gte`, `lt`, `lte`, `equals` (default = `equals`)
         - strings - `gt`, `gte`, `lt`, `lte`, `equals`, `contains`, `startsWith`, `endsWith` (default = `contains`)
-- _case insensitive_: prisma currently does not support case insensitive queries ([but its on the way](https://github.com/prisma/prisma-client-js/issues/690)), so we currently emulate it query for multiple variations of the search term: as-is, fully lowercase, first letter uppercase.
-This does work in many cases (searching for terms and names), it fails in some.
-When prisma supports case insensitive querying, we will adopt that
+- _case insensitive_: If your Prisma version supports it (>= 2.8.0), we automatically query strings as case insensitive.
+If your Prisma version doesn't support it, we emulate it with query for multiple variations of the search term: as-is, fully lowercase, first letter uppercase.
+This does work in many cases (searching for terms and names), but fails in some.
 - _q_ query. `q` is a convention in react-admin for general search.
 We implement this client side.
 A query on `q` will search all string fields and int fields on a resource.
 It additionaly splits multiple search terms and does an AND search
 - if you need more sophisticated search, you can use normal nexus-prisma graphql queries.
 You can even mix it with `q` and the intelligent short notation